surniaulula/wpsso-am/readme.txt

 = 1.4.0 =

 2015/11/13 Added a "Mobile App Banner" section under the App Products tab in the Social Settings metabox.

-= 1.3.9 =

-2015/10/11 Fixed a check for the 'tc_enable' option key, which is no longer required.